mkuchin/docker-registry-web/README.md

 - read-all
 - write-all

-You can't delete or modify UI_ADMIN and UI_USER role, they are special roles and allows admin or user access to UI respectivetly.
+You can't delete or modify UI_ADMIN and UI_USER role, they are special roles and allows admin or user access to UI respectively.
-User access allows to browse and delete registry, admin access allows to create, delete and modify users and roles in addition to user access.
+User access allows to browse registry and delete images, admin access allows to create, delete and modify users and roles in addition to user access.
-Every non-special role have a list of ACLs, each of ACL grants permission grants permission to `pull`, `pull+push` or `pull+push+delete` based on IP and image name [glob matching](https://docs.oracle.com/javase/7/docs/api/java/nio/file/FileSystem.html#getPathMatcher(java.lang.String)).
+Every non-special role has a list of ACLs, each of ACL grants permission grants permission to `pull`, `pull+push` or `pull+push+delete` based on IP and image name [glob matching](https://docs.oracle.com/javase/7/docs/api/java/nio/file/FileSystem.html#getPathMatcher(java.lang.String)).
 For example **read-all** role matches any IP and any image name with glob `*` and grants `pull` permission and **write-all** role grants `pull+push` permission for any IP and any image name.